-In this blog we introduce our new system called Real-Time SIC and show you how our Real-Time SIC system will transform industry classification, enhancing economic analysis and business data accuracy.
+In this blog we look at our new system called Real-Time SIC and show you how our Real-Time SIC system will transform industry classification, enhancing economic analysis and business data accuracy.

 Issue with SIC codes